 Please note that only Linux based virtual hosts can be imported.
-Windows Servers need to be deployed using the templates provided by UpCloud due to licensing reasons.
+Windows Servers need to be deployed using the templates provided by UpCloud due to licensing.

 Deploying a new server